-Windows users have been facing issues related to stability and compatibility since the launch of Microsoft Windows 10.
-It is latest Windows by Microsoft, so some softwares are still not compatible with it and may cause system crashes sometimes.
+Windows 10 is truly strong with regards to recovering from issues that may prevent it from working in correct way, however there may come a time when it needs some manual intervention to recover from unexpected behavior.
+Some incompatible softwares may cause system crashes and some other damages to your system.
 System crash can lead to an inoperable state of your PC.
 In such situation, you can either use System Restore utility if you have restore points already created.
 But if you don’t have any restore points available, then only option is left for you is “System Recovery in Windows 10.”

 This tutorial shows how to perform System Recovery in Windows 10.
 This process can be applied to Windows 8/8.1 also.
 Let’s start –